Best cover letters in Australia

 Most hiring companies are looking for people with good communication skills.

 This will usually include written skills, as well as, verbal ones.
-Your cover letter is your first, and, often, only opportunity to show your prospective employer that you have the necessary language capabilities to be able to succeed in their business.
+Your cover letter is your first opportunity to show your prospective employer that you have the necessary language capabilities.

 Typographical and grammatical errors will often see your application rejected immediately.